 In the world of sports, Pele scored two goals to lead Brazil to victory at the 1958 World Cup.
 Wilt Chamberlain left the University of Kansas to play with the Harlem Globetrotters.
 Ohio State defeated Oregon in the Rose Bowl while the St. Louis Hawks bested the Boston Celtics to win the NBA championship.
 The New York Yankees claimed their unprecedented eighteenth title.
 Closer to home, the University of New Mexico Lobo basketball team lost every game they played.
 With future NFL Hall of Fame coach Marv Levy at the helm, the Lobo football team had a 7-3 record.

 The Circle T on Belen’s Main Street has the look and feel of the 50s-style restaurant it is.
-As you approach the restaurant from the north, you’ll espy a 1960s icon for A&W’s teen burger, a fiberglass statue of a teenager sporting a letterman’s sweater emblazoned with an encircled letter T. The teenager is holding a frosted mug on one hand and a gigantic burger on the other.
+In years gone by, when you approached the restaurant from the north, you would espy a 1960s icon for A&W’s teen burger, a fiberglass statue of a teenager sporting a letterman’s sweater emblazoned with an encircled letter T. The teenager is holding a frosted mug on one hand and a gigantic burger on the other.
+The years were not kind to that statue which is now just a memory.
 A large sign confirms you are indeed at Circle T Burgers.
 A large enclosed patio faces Main Street while an old-fashioned pick-up counter can be found on the restaurant’s southern parking lot, ostensibly for calling in your order in advance and picking it up quickly.

 The restaurant’s real treasures are indoors where nostalgia abounds in the form of vintage art and period signage festooning the walls.
 You’ll want to stroll up and down the aisles and study the collection Gil Tabet amassed over the years.
 A collection of framed photos back-lit by small LED (light emitting diode) lights is well worth checking out.
 My favorite is one of Central Avenue (Route 66) in the Duke City looking east near the intersection of Carlisle.
 It’s amusing to see all that’s changed since the photo was taken, probably in the late 1960s, and what remains the same in our beloved Land of Mañana.